snprajwal/snprajwal.github.io/content/blog/keyboards-are-broken/index.md

 - An ergonomic keyboard that is split into two individual units allows you to place your arms comfortably across the table at their natural angle, and saves your wrists from certain death.
 - An ortholinear keyboard (all rows aligned vertically) fixes the finger deviation issue.

 How many of these solutions do I use, you ask?
 I switched to Colemak when I noticed shoulder and wrist pain from long hours of typing.
-As for the remaining two points, keep an eye out for the next post ;)
+As for the remaining two points, keep an eye out for future posts ;)